marczaku/102-csharp-basics/2-core-features/slides/README.md

 ### Operator Precedence

 Arithmetic operators are left-associative.\
-Generally speaking, this means, thaat operators are evaluated from left to right:
+Generally speaking, this means, that operators are evaluated from left to right:
 ```cs
 int result = 8 - 2 - 1; // 5
 ```